 - Choose a day to cut Forsythia when the temperature is above freezing

-- Cut the branches at the desired length looking for crossed branches, crowded spots where the branches won’t be missed.
+- Cut the branches at the desired length, looking for crossed branches and crowded spots where the branches won’t be missed.

 - Put the branches in a bucket of warm water indoors after giving them a fresh cut.

-- Make sure to keep them watered and give the buds a little mist every now and then to make sure they don’t dry out.
+- Make sure to keep them watered and give the buds a little mist now and then to ensure they don’t dry out.
 Avoid putting your branches near a heat source.

 - I used this vase from The Studio McGee for Target Collection.
 It comes in two sizes.
-Both are great and make flower (or branch) arranging a breeze.
-They practicaly arrange themselves because the size of the opening is perfect!
+Both are great and make a flower (or branches) arranging a breeze.
+They practically arrange themselves because the size of the opening is perfect!

-Update: Eight days later and we have little yellow buds on the Forsythia I clipped!
-January is not too ealy to force bloom Forsythia branches!
+Update: Eight days later, we have little yellow buds on the Forsythia I clipped!
+January is not too early to force bloom Forsythia branches!

 4. I love these vases from Studio McGee for Target!